 EURACOAL participates in the Initiative for Coal Regions in Transition, the related Just Transition Platform and co-organised the Coal Dialogue with the European Commission (DG Energy and DG Regional and Urban Policy).

 EURACOAL supports the Initiative for Coal Regions in Transition in the Western Balkans and Ukraine.

 EURACOAL co-operates with Members of the European Parliament, including in the cross-party European Round Table on Coal.

 EURACOAL organises meetings, such as the International Coal Dialogue and other topical workshops.

 EURACOAL is a members of the European Clean Hydrogen Alliance and the European Raw Materials Alliance.

 EURACOAL informs and works with many stakeholders, notably:

-- European Commission (DG Energy, DG Research & Innovation and DG Employment, Social Affairs & Inclusion)
+- European Commission (DG Energy, DG Research & Innovation, DG Competition and DG Employment, Social Affairs & Inclusion)

 - European Parliament (ITRE and ENVI committees)

 - European Economic & Social Committee (CCMI – Consultative Commission on Industrial Change)